 Dishonest business dealings

-The franchisor of an electrical testing franchise system granted a franchisee the right to perform electrical testing work for clients of the franchisor.
+The franchisor of an electrical testing franchise system granted a franchisee the right to perform electrical testing work for the franchisor's clients.

-Under the agreement, the franchisee was not allowed to be involved in a business substantially the same as the franchise, or in competition with the franchisor, for defined periods and within defined areas, during the term of the agreement.
+Under the agreement, the franchisee was not allowed to be involved in a business substantially the same as the franchise, or in competition with the franchisor.
+This condition was for defined periods and within defined areas, during the term of the agreement.

-For the purpose of the franchised business, the franchisor disclosed confidential information to the franchisee, including the names and details of its clients, together with the pricing and other arrangements negotiated by the franchisor.
+For the purpose of the franchised business, the franchisor disclosed confidential information to the franchisee.
+This information included the names and details of its clients, together with the pricing and other arrangements negotiated by the franchisor.
 During the franchise term, the franchisee ‘took over’ a number of the franchisor’s clients.

 Acting for an ulterior purpose